-- The notes are designed for investors who seek a return of 3.00 times any appreciation of the ARK Innovation ETF, up to a maximum return of at least 100.00%, at maturity. - Investors should be willing to forgo interest and dividend payments and be willing to lose some or all of their principal amount at maturity. - The Fund is actively managed and is subject to additional risks.
+- The notes are designed for investors who seek an uncapped return of at least 1.35 times any appreciation of the lesser performing of the ARK Innovation ETF and the ARK Genomic Revolution ETF, which we refer to as the Funds, at maturity. - Investors should be willing to forgo interest and dividend payments and be willing to lose some or all of their principal amount at maturity. - Each of the Funds is actively managed and is subject to additional risks.
 Unlike a passively managed fund, an actively managed fund does not attempt to track an index or other benchmark, and the investment decisions for an actively managed fund are instead made by its investment adviser.
-See "Selected Risk Considerations Risks Relating to the Fund An Investment in the Notes Is Subject to Risks Associated with Actively Managed Funds" in this pricing supplement for more information. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about June 27, 2022 and are expected to settle on or about June 30, 2022. - CUSIP: 48133GWH2
+See "Selected Risk Considerations Risks Relating to the Funds An Investment in the Notes Is Subject to Risks Associated with Actively Managed Funds" in this pricing supplement for more information. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Payments on the notes are not linked to a basket composed of the Funds.
+Payments on the notes are linked to the performance of each of the Funds individually, as described below. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about March 31, 2021 and are expected to settle on or about April 6, 2021. - CUSIP: 48132TDS2